JVR-07/Biblioteca-Libros/README.md

 # Biblioteca-Libros
+This front-end web app was developed as a college project to learn about hosting with Vercel.

-Esta aplicación web front-end fue desarrollada como un proyecto académico pequeño para aprender sobre hosting.
+Esta aplicación web frontend fue desarrollada como un proyecto universitario para aprender sobre alojamiento con Vercel.